liferay/lexicon-site/src/pages/docs/patterns/cards.md

 ### File card

-File card is used to represent files different to images.
+File cards represent files other than images.

 ![file card is identified with file icon type as center image](../../../images/CardFile.jpg)

 ### Folder card

-This card variation is meant to have horizontal representations of information.
-This card has the same amount of elements as the previous explained.
-The main purpose of this card is to represent folders, therefore we allow to remove the image in this card type.
+Folder cards display horizontal representations of information.
+They have the same amount of elements as the other cards previously explained on this page.
+The main purpose of this card is to represent folders, therefore the image is removed in this card type.
 In this case, only the checkbox is used to select.

 ![folder card, similar to a stripe card](../../../images/CardFolder.jpg)

 ### Sections
-Card sections help to separate different contents by a certain categorization or typology.
+Card sections organize content into separate divisions by a certain categorization or typology.

 ![card section](../../../images/CardViewGroupSeparator.png)

-### Examples of use
+### Examples

-Examples can be found in [dataset template](../Templates/datasetTemplate.html).
+See the [dataset template](../Templates/datasetTemplate.html) for a practical use case of cards.